renovatebot/renovate/docs/usage/configuration-options.md

 ### fileFilters

 A list of glob-style matchers that determine which files will be included in the final commit made by Renovate

+### executionMode

+Defaults to `dependency`, but can also be set to `branch`.
+This sets the level the postUpgradeTask runs on, if set to `dependency` the postUpgradeTask will be executed for every dependency on the branch.
+If set to `branch` the postUpgradeTask is executed for the whole branch.

 ## prBodyColumns